Prince Harry wins right to appeal rejection of publicly funded security detail in UK

 Prince Harry has been given permission to appeal the British government's rejection to provide him with police protection in the U.K. The Court of Appeal gave the Duke of Sussex the go-ahead to challenge a ruling earlier this year in the High Court

-LONDON -- LONDON (AP) — Prince Harry has been given permission to appeal the British government’s rejection to provide him with publicly funded police protection in the U.K.
+LONDON -- Prince Harry has been given permission to appeal the British government’s rejection to provide him with publicly funded police protection in the U.K.

 The Court of Appeal gave the Duke of Sussex the go-ahead to challenge a ruling earlier this year in the High Court.
 The permission was granted in May but only reported Thursday.